carpetxie/math50-final-project/README.md

 ### 5. Ridge Regression and Bias-Variance

-Beyond the multiple-predictor fit, we also study model complexity using **ridge regression** and the **bias–variance tradeoff** to understand how regularization affects performance.
+Beyond the multiple-predictor fit, we also study model complexity using **ridge regression** and the **bias-variance tradeoff** to understand how regularization affects performance.

 Ridge regression adds an L2 penalty to the least squares objective: